datanav/docs/terms.rst

 ------------------------

-If the Customer is a physical person, the Customer will be assigned a single user.
+If the Customer is a physical person, the Customer will be assigned a single User.

 If the Customer is a legal person, Users are created and administrated by the Customer.
 Customer's administrators for this Agreement should be communicated to SESAM.

-The log-on information of an individual User shall not be shared or used by more than one physical person, but may freely be re-assigned by the Customer's administrator.
+The logon information of an individual User shall not be shared or used by more than one physical person, but may freely be reassigned by the Customer's administrator.
 The Customer's administrator may also name further administrators and delete Users.
 The Customer shall ensure that all information about Users and administrators are up to date at all times.

-Each User is responsible for keeping his/her Username and password confidential.
-The Customer shall inform SESAM immediately in case of unauthorized use of a User's log-on

-information.
-Users are authorized to provide SESAM's support personnel with access to their accounts where such access is necessary to provide support or else performed tasks asked for by the User.
+Each User is responsible for keeping his/her username and password confidential.
+The Customer shall inform SESAM immediately in case of unauthorized use of a User's logon information.
+Users are authorized to provide SESAM's support personnel with access to their accounts where such access is necessary to provide support or else asked for by the User.

 2.4.
 Requirements for use of the Services
 -----------------------------------------